Check your Google account settings

 - Select Settings;

-- Go to the Passwords section;
+- Go to the Password Manager section;

-- Tap Check passwords.
+- Tap Check now.

 If your passwords have been leaked, you'll see a message about it.
 If so, change the vulnerable passwords as soon as possible.